-Prerequisites: FA 115, 215.
+Prerequisites: FA 215 or instructor's permission.

 Student will explore advanced techniques, materials and contemporary issues in drawing.
 Students are encouraged to initiate their own projects and to develop a personal direction.
 This course uses Diné epistemology Nitsáhákees, Nahaťá, Iiná and Siihasin as a process for learning.
 One-hour laboratory per week.